 The hotel in detail

-The Hotel comprised 424 hotel rooms ranging from ‘standard’ five-star rooms of around 20-26 sqm to a Presidential Suite of some 240 sqm on the uppermost guest floor.
+The Hotel comprises 424 hotel rooms ranging from ‘standard’ five-star rooms of around 20-26 sqm to a Presidential Suite of some 240 sqm on the uppermost guest floor.

-The proposed building rises some 126m above Davey Street to roof level.
+The proposed building would rise some 126m above Davey Street to roof level.
 Above roof level there is a permeable ‘roof’ structure that supports photovoltaic panels for on-site power generation, and which rises around 21m to the base of a corner mast which rises another 17m.
-Below Davey Street there are an additional six levels, with four of these below Despard Street.
+Below Davey Street there are an additional six levels, with four of these below the Despard Street level.

 Above the podium an articulated, faceted tower accommodates guest rooms, with the community events floor and publicly accessible restaurants on the uppermost levels, and plant and lift motor rooms above.
-The building’s surface is punctuated by urban-scale sky gardens visible from all directions, and by more detailed, room-scale outdent balconies that fragment the facade and make the overall form of the building more fluid.
+The building’s surface is punctuated by urban-scale sky gardens on the city side that provide a visual link to the trees and vegetation within Franklin Square, and by more detailed, room-scale outdent balconies that fragment the facade and make the overall form of the building more fluid.